queenofdowntime/square-one/tutorials/new-project-setup.md

 	work for later.

-	When your experiments work out, or you finish that new idea, you can pull those commits onto master, and carry on normally.
+	When your experiments work out, or you finish that new idea, you can pull those commits onto `master`, and carry on normally.

 	We will go over how to work with more branches later; for now let's just stick with `master`.